Human-Nature is a collaborative knowledge exchange programme aimed at creating a more inclusive and sustainable future.

 • explore the role arts and creativity can play in addressing climate adaptation.

 "Indigenous knowledge is the accumulated knowledge, beliefs, and practices of native communities around the world, gained from centuries of living in close proximity to nature.
 It includes a vast array of knowledge systems, ranging from agricultural practices and medicinal plants to spiritual beliefs and traditional storytelling.
 This knowledge is not only valuable in its own right but has the potential to offer vital insights into contemporary global challenges.
 However, despite its value, much of this knowledge is at risk of being lost as indigenous communities face rapid modernization, globalization, and climate change.
 It is, therefore, crucial to preserve and promote indigenous knowledge to ensure its continued transmission to future generations and its potential application in modern society.”
-The Tuyang Initiative, community-led arts company from Miri, Sarawak.
+The Tuyang Initiative, a community-led arts company from Miri, Sarawak.

 What is part of the Human-Nature programme?